KolbyKriege/Coding2022-2023/README.md

 # Coding2022-2023
 A collection of coding projects that were done in the Fall and Winter quarter of the 2022-23 year at Walla Walla University.
+That were done in Python or C++

 The following Projects were done in Python:
 * Multiplier